Students outside the EU/EEA

 • the necessary documentation of your state of health, examinations and any treatment

-• documentation that the expenses have been paid
+• original itemized receipts for all expenses or original itemized invoice with documentation that the expenses have been paid

-In order for Helfo to consider the claim and reach a decision, the documentation must be comprehensible.
+For Helfo to consider the claim and reach a decision, the documentation must be comprehensible.
 This means that all documentation must initially be in Norwegian, Danish, Swedish or English.
-You should therefore try to get the documentation issued in one of these languages.
+You should, therefore, try to get the documentation issued in one of these languages.
 If the documents are in another language, Helfo can, if necessary, ask you to have them translated.
 You must pay for the translation yourself.
 If you send in a translated document, you must also send in the original.

 Example